 “I’ve settled down three thousand miles from Indiana.
 I’ve traveled to points in the world three times that distance.
 At times, I’ve stayed away several years at a stretch, but I somehow have never felt that I was very far from here … somehow I don’t feel that I have ever been away.” —James Stewart

-After failing to meet the weight requirements for the Army and Air Force (being five pounds under the 148 pound minimum), Stewart trained in the studio gymnasium until he was able to pass the minimal weight necessary to join the Air Force.
+After failing to meet the weight requirements for the Army and Air Force (being five pounds under the 148-pound minimum), Stewart trained in the studio gymnasium until he was able to pass the minimal weight necessary to join the Air Force.
 Jimmy Stewart was the first major movie star to don a military uniform for service.
 He enlisted as a private, became a pilot, and was elevated to second lieutenant.

 While home, Jimmy was also invited to judge a beauty contest.
 The following are pictures from my personal collection, as profiled in the 1941 Oak.

-Jimmy had no problems adjusting to family life and from then on, his family came first.
-He and Gloria had twin daughters, Judy and Kelly, on May 7, 1951.
-Tragically, Ronald McLean was killed in action in Vietnam while serving as a lieutenant in the Marine Corps.
+After the war, Stewart married former model Gloria Hatrick McLean and adopted her two sons, Michael and Ronald.
+From that point on, Stewart’s family came first.
+He and Gloria had twin daughters, Judy and Kelly.
+Tragically, their son, Ronald, was killed in action in Vietnam while serving as a lieutenant in the Marine Corps.

 Jimmy and Gloria remained married until Gloria’s death from lung cancer on February 16, 1994, at the age of 75.

 Jimmy never quite recovered from Gloria’s passing.
-He’d spend afternoons in the garden and chat with her, while remaining close to his family and friends.
+He’d spend afternoons in the garden and chat with her while remaining close to his family and friends.
 In 1996, Jimmy opted not to have the battery in his pacemaker changed, and to let his life run its natural course.
 Surrounded by his children on July 2, 1997, Stewart died at the age of 89 at his home in Beverly Hills, California, with his final words to his family being, “I’m going to be with Gloria now.”

 My absolute favorite part of the museum was the entry into the exhibit.
 I mentioned the Stewarts had a home on Roxbury Drive.
 Unfortunately, it seems that the latest trend in Hollywood is to buy and raze, and the once familiar Stewart home was razed.
 It now looks like this.